chandreyeeshome/Tensorflow/README.md

 └── mymodel1.h5          # Trained model in HDF5 format
 ```

-## Data

-The dataset used in this project is the well-known Cats vs. Dogs dataset, sourced from Kaggle.
-It contains 25,000 images of cats and dogs, split into training and testing datasets.
+The dataset contains 25,000 images of cats and dogs, split into training and testing datasets.

 ### Data Preprocessing